nodeca/nodeca-doc/src/documents/n-wire.html.md

 order: 70
 ---

-The special object
 [N.wire](https://github.com/nodeca/nodeca.core/blob/master/lib/system/wire.js),
-that combine features of 'mediator' AND 'chain of responsibility'.
+combines features of 'mediator' AND 'chain of responsibility'.
 You can consider it as pool of chains, or as mediator with weighted subscribers.

-**NOTE** We consider handler with zero priority as "main".
+**NOTE**.
+By convention, handler with zero priority as "main".
 Others are considered as before/after filters (can be extended via hooks).

 Known channels: